bradwestfall/mysql-chassis/README.md

 # Node MySQL Chassis

-An promise-based API for [node-mysql](https://github.com/felixge/node-mysql) which also provides additional functionality and SQL creation methods
+A promise-based API for [node-mysql](https://github.com/felixge/node-mysql) which also provides additional functionality and SQL creation methods

 ## Install